-Your knowledge, experience and confidence as a teacher: Responsive teaching requires extensive knowledge of subject.
+Your knowledge, experience and confidence as a teacher: Responsive teaching requires extensive knowledge of subject; expected at DELTA/DipTESOL level, not necessarily at CELTA/CertTESOL.

-Your learners' age: Younger learners don't respond so well to explicit teaching.
+Your learners' age/needs: Younger learners don't respond so well to explicit teaching.
 They tend to need to use language meaningfully in context.
+Teens and adults do... sometimes.

-Expectations of you: If you work to a national curriculum, you may be expected to prepare learners primarily for written exams and to develop their explicit knowledge.
+Expectations of you: If you work to a national curriculum, you may be expected to prepare learners primarily for written exams and to develop their explicit knowledge for this: What English 'is' is context-specific.